rfuzzo/MWSE/docs/source/apis/tes3.md

 			-- The ID we claimed before is now available in tes3.effect namespace id = tes3.effect.customFireDmg,

-			-- This information if just copied from the Construction Set -- name = "Fire Damage",
+			-- This information is copied from the Construction Set name = "Fire Damage",
 			description = ("This spell effect produces a manifestation of elemental fire.
 Upon " ..
 			"contact with an object, this manifestation explodes, causing damage."),